hanskellner/Fusion360Image2Surface/README.md

   ![Image of Parameters](./Resources/ParametersDialog.png)

+  - The length-based controls (Stepover, Max Height) use the **active document's units** (mm, cm, m, in, ft).
+The unit is read from the document and shown in the control labels and the surface-size readout; the value you enter is in that unit, and the generated mesh is sized accordingly.
+(Changing the document's units between showings updates the controls; switching units converts the current Stepover/Max Height values so the physical size is preserved, clamped to the new unit's range.)
-  - In the upper right of the view is small dialog containing parameters that control the mesh:
+  - In the control panel of the window are parameters that control the mesh:
+    - Grid Pattern:
+      - Selects the line pattern used to sample the image and build the surface.
+Changing the pattern updates the preview (and the generated mesh) immediately.
+Available patterns:
+        - **Rectangular** — the classic grid of rows and columns (the default).
+        - **Hexagonal** — a honeycomb of hexagons.
+        - **Triangular** — an isometric / triangular lattice.
+        - **Circular** — concentric rings with radial spokes, centered on the image.
+      - Each pattern may add its own controls below the dropdown (for example a *Cell Size*, or the *Ring Spacing* / *Spokes* for the circular pattern).
+The Rectangular pattern has no extra controls.
     - Pixels to Skip:
-      - This is the number of pixels to skip over for each row and column on the source image
+      - This is the number of pixels to skip over for each row and column on the source image. *(Used by the Rectangular pattern; the other patterns use their own spacing controls instead.)*
-    - Stepover (mm):
+    - Stepover (document units):
-      - This is the distance in millimeters between each mesh grid line.
+      - This is the distance, in the document's units, between each mesh grid line.
-    - Max Height (mm):
+    - Max Height (document units):
-      - This is the max height in millimeters of each grid node.
+      - This is the max height, in the document's units, of each grid node.
 Each node's height is based on the color of the associate image pixel.
 Black maps to zero (0) and pure white to the "Max Height" value.
 Or the inverse if Invert checked.
     - Invert Heights:
       - If checked then black maps to "Max Height" and pure white to zero (0).
     - Smooth: